andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

- - Extract "Lighting" project out of Rendering
+ - Extract "LightSystem" project out of Rendering
-  - Should include both depth mapping and lighting stuff
+  - Should include both depth mapping and lightSystem stuff
   - What about the standard renderer/shader?
  - Write tutorial/documentation on gamma correction
  - Write tutorial/documentation on skyboxes